kunukn/scroll-lock-body/README.md

 ## About

-Minimal JS library which supports scroll lock on the body which remembers the scroll position.
+Minimal JS library which supports scroll lock on the body and remembers the scroll position.
+This version uses margin-top approach to remember the scroll-position.

 ## CSS required